 Fieldwork in Tasmania’s Child and Family Centre’s is now complete.
 Nearly 50 people were interviewed – a mix of staff, volunteers and of course, parents.
 We heard some amazing stories of positive transformation for families and communities.

 We have also been wrapping up our Sydney-based fieldwork.
-Phase 3 fieldwork is scheduled for completion on time, by the end of this month.

 Another paper has now been published, based on data from this project.
 You can read more about it on this blog post.